 If a monster stops being face-up temporarily:

-– It WILL forget any properties of the cards used for its Summon (Tributes, materials, etc.) had at the time of the Summon.
+– It WILL forget any properties the cards used for its Summon (Tributes, materials, etc.) had at the time of the Summon.

 For example, Naturia Bamboo Shoot will forget whether it was Summoned by Tributing a Naturia Beast Monster:

 If this card is Tribute Summoned by Tributing a “Naturia” monster, while this card remains face-up on the field, your opponent cannot activate Spell or Trap Cards.

 However, while the monster forgets that it was Summoned using specific Tributes or materials, it does not forget a general Special Summoning method (such as a Tribute Summon, Fusion Summon, Synchro Summon, etc.) For example, a Tribute Summoned monster that is banished temporarily will still be protected by March of the Monarchs when it returns to the field.

 – It WILL forget previously applied effects.

 For example, a Synchro Monster will lose boosts from Yang Zing materials, such as that of Taotie, Shadow of the Yang Zing: